chadwcarlson/metabase/CONTRIBUTING.md

 ## What do I need to know? 🤔

-If you're looking to help with contributions to any of the templates, our templates use the programming language mentioned in the repository name, so you have to know a bit of the language to make code contributions.
+If you're looking to help with contributions to any of the templates, our templates use the technology mentioned in the repository name, so you have to know a bit of the language to make code contributions.

 If you don't feel like making code contributions, that is fine, you can read through the [issues list ](/issues) to see if there's any documentation related issue you can fix 😉.